Atish03/isolet-cli/README.md

 Similarly one can take down a deployment using `undeploy` command

 > [!IMPORTANT]
-> Try to work on a challenge on a single device, since syncing might cause issues, make sure that the cli tool is not used to edit challenges after the event is started, all the challenges must be managed using admin panel (except deploying dynamic challenges) since mismatch of challenge metadata may cause issues
+> Try to work on a challenge on a single device, since syncing might cause issues, make sure that the cli tool is not used to edit challenges after the event is started, all the challenges must be managed using admin panel.

 ## Custom deployment
-Typically a dynamic challenge must use a single docker container which will be run and specified port will be exposed, but there might be a case where author wants to use multiple containers.
+Typically a dynamic/on-demand challenge must use a single docker container which will be run and specified port will be exposed, but there might be a case where author wants to use multiple containers.

-One can use `deployment.yaml` to define their deployment and run `chall deploy`
+One can use `deployment.yaml` to define their deployment and run `chall load`

 Following is a template for `deployment.yaml`:
 ```yaml